Ready to explore the future of graphic design? Here are 9 innovative graphic design trends to watch over the next year.

 Transform your text with this Ultimate 3D Templates Pack.
 Simply choose your font, customize your colors, and introduce 3D typography into your work in a matter of clicks.

 Crypto art has attracted a lot of attention over the last few years, and with some people spending millions on memes, now might be a good time to explore the NFT trend.
 Non-fungible tokens are unique digital files – in this case, artworks – that are published directly onto a blockchain.
 NFTs provide verifiable proof of origin and allow only one person to own them.
-This is good news for collectors and also means that designers can sell their work without having to worry about their creations being replicated without permission.
+This is good news for collectors and also means that designers who know how to create an NFT, can sell their work without having to worry about their creations being replicated without permission.

 While not everyone is a fan of NFTs – predominantly due to their environmental footprint and concerns around copyright – we expect this space to grow in 2022 with an increased number of creators and buyers looking to get in on the NFT game.